flexera-public/policy_templates/cost/aws/eks_without_spot/README.md

 This Policy finds AWS Elastic Kubernetes Service (EKS) clusters without any node groups that use spot instances and reports them.
 Optionally, it emails the report to a user-specified set of email addresses.

+Note: This policy is only capable of assessing managed node groups within a cluster.
+Unmanaged node groups will not be considered when determining whether or not the cluster is configured to make use of spot instances.

 ## Input Parameters

 - *Email Addresses* - Email addresses of the recipients you wish to notify when new incidents are created.